Lopa-web/project-platform1/README.md

 # project-platform1
-This is my first git repository
+This is my first git repository.
-Author-Lopamudra Singh
+Author-Lopamudra Singh.